mgifford/EHRCON25-Barcelona/README.md

-# OSS Europe Amsterdam Food
+# OSS Europe Amsterdam Food Guide

-A community-curated list of places to eat, drink, and hang out while in Amsterdam for Open Source Summit Europe.
+Headed to Amsterdam for [Open Source Summit Europe](https://events.linuxfoundation.org/open-source-summit-europe/)?

-*Travel times from RAI are rough estimates and can shift with traffic or transit schedules.
-Double-check on Google Maps or the 9292 transit app (9292.nl) before you head out.*
+Here’s a community-curated list of food and drink spots near the RAI and across the city.
+These are places I’ve tried and enjoyed on past trips, plus a few that others have recommended.

+If you’ve got a favorite café, bar, or restaurant to add, please contribute!
+The goal is to make it easier for folks in the open source community to find good eats while in town.

 ---

-## How to Use
+## How it works
-- Browse `/places` for individual write-ups of each spot.
+- Each place has its own Markdown file in `/places` with details (address, neighborhood, why it’s good, tips).
-- See `/data/places.csv` for a quick index of all places in one table.
+- The full list is also in `/data/places.csv` for quick reference.
+- Contributions are welcome — see [How to Contribute](#how-to-contribute).

+---

+## Note on travel times
+Travel times from the RAI are ballpark and can change with routes or time of day.
+Check day-of in Google Maps or [9292](https://9292.nl/en) for the most accurate directions.

 ---